- Games Workshop, the creator of hugely popular fantasy game Warhammer, has considerable growth potential

 - It is primed for success in North America, Germany and Asia, and has partnerships with brands such as Sega and Marvel

 - With more people searching for indoor pursuits and a sense of community, Mileva believes the company is onto a winner

 All investment strategies have the potential for profit and loss, your or your clients’ capital may be at risk.
 Past performance is not a guide to future returns.

-This article originally featured in Baillie Gifford’s Autumn 2020 issue of Trust magazine
+This article was originally featured in Baillie Gifford’s Autumn 2020 issue of Trust magazine.

 When Milena Mileva became joint manager of the Baillie Gifford UK Growth Trust, she hadn’t anticipated spending 45 minutes on a company visit painting a miniature space marine.
 The company was Games Workshop.
 It crafts miniature figurines for table-top games based in a fantasy universe, including the grim science fiction future of Warhammer 40,000.
 A key attraction is assembling and painting the figurines.
 As well as Mileva’s chosen space marine, there are surgically enhanced warrior-monks and hideous green ‘orks’ who relish a fight and speak in cockney accents.